Flaming June (painting Flaming June by Frederic Lord Leighton)

 That’s got rid of that jerk once and for all, Imogen smiled.
 Let’s go and have a drink at the Rat.

 It was the moment when Julia realised she could breathe underwater that it all became totally wonderful.
 Until then it had been scary, she was out of her depth, the water was cold and green, the waves kept lapping over her head and the salty taste in her mouth was tinged with oil.
-She was wearing long trousers and a wide shirt that kept pulling her down, the fabric clinging to her arms and legs, wrapping itself around her while she kicked and flailed, trying desperately to stay afloat even though after every gasp of air she sank down deeper and for longer.
+She was wearing long trousers and a wide shirt that kept pulling her down, the fabric clinging to her arms and legs, wrapping itself around her while she kicked and flailed, trying desperately to come up again even though after every gasp of air she sank down deeper and for longer.
 When she finally could not kick herself above the surface anymore, she gave up and took a deep breath, and it was not water that poured into her lungs but sweet sweet oxygen.
 She felt light and liberated.

 I can breathe, she laughed, I am not drowning.